Racecourse Guide

 Track Character

-Epsom Downs sits on the chalk North Downs in Surrey, only an hour from central London, and stages two of the most famous races in the world: the Derby and the Oaks, both run on the first weekend of June since 1779.
+Epsom Downs sits on the chalk North Downs in Surrey, only an hour from central London, and stages two of the most famous races in the world: the Derby and the Oaks, both run on the first weekend of June — the Oaks since 1779, the Derby since 1780.
 The track is left-handed, undulating, and shaped like an elongated horseshoe rather than an oval.
 It is widely regarded as the most testing flat track in Britain. irishracing.com puts it simply: “There is no other racecourse like Epsom Downs anywhere in the world and it is unlikely such a unique track would ever be built today.”

 The Derby trip of 1m4f is the ultimate test of the thoroughbred.
 From the stalls, runners face a steep uphill climb of 150 feet in the first half-mile, then the course levels briefly before descending sharply around the famous Tattenham Corner.
 The home straight is downhill almost throughout, with a pronounced left camber towards the inside rail and a slight uphill rise to the line in the final half-furlong.
 Crucially, the round course turns right briefly before turning left – the early right-bending kink before the climb makes the inside stalls (especially stall 1, known as the “coffin stall”) a genuine disadvantage at the Derby trip, with very few horses winning from such a low draw over 1m4f.